iolevel/wpdotnet-sdk/docs/add-plugin-theme.md

 # Adding Plugin or Theme

+Plugins and themes can be added in several ways;

+- either in a standard WordPress Admin dashboard once the application is running,
+- or as a part of the ASP NET Core Application as compile-time references.

+## WordPress Admin

+Plugins and themes can be added into an already deployed ASP.NET Core application running WpDotNet.
+Navigate to the admin section at `/wp-admin`, sub-sections **Plugins** or **Appereance**.

+Follow the screen instruction to download and activate.
+Downloaded sources will be first compiled, analyzed, and upon passing the compilation, it may be used.
+Code that cannot be safely compiled will be rejected with detailed information in the dashboard top section.

-## In your ASP.NET Core project
+## In ASP.NET Core project

 Plugins and themes in WpDotNet are provided as separate packages (either as .NET projects or as NuGet packages).

 ### Add from NuGet gallery